queenoa/Quinoa-SNP-calling/README.md

 ## Citation

 If you use this pipeline, please cite:
-[First application of genomic prediction in quinoa using a statistical and a machine learning approach citation]
+"First application of genomic prediction in quinoa using a statistical and a machine learning approach"

 ## Contact